History of Dundee: High Middle Ages

 Tradition names Dundee as the location of a court palace of the House of Dunkeld.
 However, no physical trace of such a residence remains and it is likely to be mythical.
 The origin of this myth is likely to have been a misinterpretation of the ancient name of Edinburgh, Dunedin.

 Dundee's history as a major town dates to the charter in which King William granted the earldom of Dundee to his younger brother, David (later Earl of Huntingdon) in 1179–1182.
-Earl David is thought to have built Dundee Castle, which formerly occupied the site now occupied by St Pauls Cathedral.
+Earl David is thought to have built Dundee Castle, which formerly occupied the site now occupied by St Paul's Cathedral.

 Dundee's position on the Tay, with its natural harbour between St Nicholas Craig and Stannergate (now obscured by development) made it an ideal location for a trading port, which led to a period of major growth in the town as Earl David promoted the town as a burgh.

 On David's death in 1219, the burgh passed first to his son, John.
 John died without issue in 1237 and the burgh was divided evenly between his three sisters, with the castle becoming the property of the eldest, Margaret and, subsequently, to her youngest daughter, Dervorguilla.
 Dervorguilla's portion of the burgh later passed to her eldest surviving son, John Balliol, and the town became a Royal Burgh on the coronation of John as king in 1292.

 Dundee experienced periods of occupation and destruction in the late 13th and early 14th centuries.
 Following John Balliol's renunciation (1295) of Edward I's claimed authority over Scotland, the English King twice visited Scotland with hostile intent.
 Edward (the 'Hammer of the Scots') revoked Dundee's royal charter, removing the town's people the right to control local government and the judiciary.
 He occupied the Castle at Dundee at the outbreak of the First War of Independence in 1296 but the castle retaken by siege by the forces of William Wallace in 1297, immediately prior to the Battle of Stirling Bridge.

 From 1303 to 1312 the city was again occupied.
 Edward's removal resulted in the complete destruction of the Castle by Robert the Bruce, who had been proclaimed King of Scots at nearby Scone in 1306.
 In 1327, the Bruce granted the royal burgh a new charter.
 Later in the 14th century, during the conflict between England and France known as the Hundred Years' War, the French invoked the Auld Alliance, drawing Scotland into the hostilities.
 Richard II subsequently marched northward and razed Edinburgh, Perth and Dundee.